 pipenv#

 The pipenv project aims to combine pip and virtualenv into one single toolchain.
-It is currently the recommended packaging tool of the Python Packaging Authority, while slowly being surpassed in popularity by poetry.
+It is currently one of the recommended packaging tools of the Python Packaging Authority.

 It introduces two new files to your project: Pipfile and Pipfile.lock.
 The first is similar to requirements.txt and tracks all packages that you explicitly installed.
 The latter is an extended version of the pip freeze output and precisely tracks the versions of all installed dependencies.
 This file is the key to recreating exactly the same environment on a different machine for full reproducibility.
 While you can still fine-tune the Pipfile by hand, both files can be fully managed by pipenv commands.